 Mirrorless Cameras Have Infrared Advantages

 I decided to replace my last infrared camera with a mirrorless one since the focus is always done on the actual image capturing sensor and is as precise as it needs to be.
 The logical choice for me was a Canon M5 since I had been using one since its introduction.
-I found a refurbished unit on the Canon store at a good price and purchased it a couple of months ago.
+I found a refurbished unit in the Canon store at a good price and purchased it a couple of months ago.

 I have been trying to take some experimental photographs since I got it back as the weather and my health permitted.
-In the meantime, the new release of the Lightroom Classic CC and Adobe Camera Raw added features that made processing infrared images a lot easier than before as I wrote in a recent post.
-Here, I am sharing some photographs that I took back in March in the Roger Williams Park and this afternoon at the Garden City Shopping Center.
-I thank the staff of the Pottery Barn store for their cooperation and allowing me to photograph in the store.
+In the meantime, the new release of the Lightroom Classic CC and Adobe Camera Raw added features that made processing infrared images a lot easier than before, as I wrote in a recent post.
+Here, I am sharing some photographs that I took back in March in Roger Williams Park and this afternoon at the Garden City Shopping Center.
+I thank the staff of the Pottery Barn store for their cooperation and for allowing me to photograph in their store.

 You will find a mix of photographs in terms of subject matter and processing.
 Take them as a result of my experiments in infrared photography.
 Keep in mind that even when the photograph appears in color and some parts may even look normal, they are false colors.
 That’s the nature of infrared photography!